Superlopez is a Spanish comic book character created by Jan in 1973, a parody of Superman.

 - Ragtag Bunch of Misfits: The Supergroup, most of the time.

 - Running Gag: Any time Juan López enters a subway station, he'll absent-mindedly start ordering breakfast instead of asking for a ticket; then he'll go into a bar and order a ticket instead of breakfast.
-Sometimes it's because he's lost in thought, sometimes it's just plain stress or exhaustion.
+Sometimes it's because he's lost in thought, sometimes it's just plain stress, exhaustion or sleepiness.

 - Shout-Out: To the whole Super Hero genre, starting with the main character and working down.
 In early stories, when Francisco Pérez Navarro -a much bigger fan of Superhero comics than Jan- did the writing, these were much more frequent.

 - Single-Minded Twins: Zig-zagged with Jaime's cousins Adolf and Rodolf from Al centro de la tierra.
 They really are able to think as one, but if one of them somehow makes the other angry, a fight between them is sure to break out.

 - The Smurfette Principle: Chica Increíble is the only woman among the six members of the Supergroup.

 - Sufficiently Advanced Aliens: While the enemies in La caja de Pandora are all based on gods from different ancient mythologies (Greek, Egyptian, Hindu and Aztec), it's stated they are actually aliens coming from a planet that was once located where the asteroid belt is now, and was destroyed due to wars between the different factions.
 The whole story revolves around a box that supposedly contains an evil able to kill all humankind; when it's revealed that the box has always been empty, and it was all a lie started by Zeus because he was bored, Zeus proclaims "as if I were a god!".